couchbase-partners/gcp-reporting/README.md

     python usage.py

 ## Revenue
 The revenue information is all in a Google drive that Google shares with us.
 You'll need to grab the latest month and dump that in a csv under the revenue directory.
+For that you want the "Charges and Usage" file.
+Rename that to be the date with a '.csv' at the end.

 After that you can run: